 9.3.1 NHS Grampian seeks assurance in the area of clinical governance, quality improvement and clinical risk from the NHS Grampian Clinical Governance Committee, through a process of constructive challenge.
-The Clinical Governance Committee is responsible for demonstrating compliance with statutory requirements in relation to clinical governance, authorising an accurate and honest annual clinical governance statement and responding to scrutiny and improvement reports by external bodies such as Healthcare Improvement Scotland (or any successor).
+The NHS Grampian Clinical Governance Committee is responsible for demonstrating compliance with statutory requirements in relation to clinical governance, authorising an accurate and honest annual clinical governance statement and responding to scrutiny and improvement reports by external bodies such as Healthcare Improvement Scotland (or any successor).
 To achieve this, the Committee oversees a governance framework including a strategy, annual work programme, infrastructure of governance groups and an annual report.

 - 9.3.2 The Council is required by law to appoint a Chief Social Work Officer to oversee and make decisions in relation to specified social work services, some of which are delegated in relation to integration functions, and to report to and alert the Council and elected members of any matters of professional concern in the management and delivery of those functions.
 He or she has a duty to make an annual report to the Council in relation to the discharge of the role and responsibilities.
 The Chief Social Work Officer will be a non-voting member of the IJB.
-If required, he or she shall make an annual report to the IJB in relation to the aspects of his or her position which relate to the delivery of integrated functions.
-The Chief Social Work Officer will retain all of the statutory decision-making and advisory powers given by statute and guidance, and the Medical and Nursing Directors shall not be entitled to countermand or over-rule any decisions or instructions given by the Chief Social Work Officer in carrying out that statutory role. - 9.3.3 External scrutiny is provided by the Care Inspectorate (Social Care and Social Work Improvement Scotland) (or any successor), which regulates, inspects and supports improvement of adult social work and social care. - 9.3.4 The Scottish Government's Clinical and Care Governance Framework for Integrated Health and Social Care Services in Scotland, 2014 (or any updated version or replacement) outlines the proposed roles, responsibilities and actions that will be required to ensure governance arrangements in support of the Act's integration planning and delivery principles and the required focus on improved Outcomes.
+If required, they shall make an annual report to the delivery of integrated functions.
+The Chief Social Work Officer will retain all of the statutory decision-making and advisory powers given by statute and guidance, and the Medical Director and Executive Director of Nursing and Midwifery shall not be entitled to countermand or over-rule any decisions or instructions given by the Chief Social Work Officer in carrying out that statutory role. - 9.3.3 External scrutiny is provided by the Care Inspectorate (Social Care and Social Work Improvement Scotland) (or any successor), which regulates, inspects and supports improvement of adult social work and social care. - 9.3.4 The Scottish Government's Clinical and Care Governance Framework for Integrated Health and Social Care Services in Scotland, 2014 (or any updated version or replacement) outlines the proposed roles, responsibilities and actions that will be required to ensure governance arrangements in support of the Act's integration planning and delivery principles and the required focus on improved Outcomes.